 A-B-C, A-B-C, A-B-C, A-B-C ... etc. 1-2-3, 1-2-3, 1-2-3, 1-2-3, 1-2-3 ... etc. Robotics a science

 Tried in some factories

 Functions and adaptability

 Its own terminology

 Auto-industry production

 Economic development

 Engineering technology

 Robotics a science

-Frankenstein's monster

-Frankenstein's monster

-Frankenstein's monster ... etc.
+Frankenstein's monster Frankenstein's monster Frankenstein's monster ... etc.

-MICHAEL PORTNOY, wearing mirror shades, walks to the RIGHT LECTERN.
-An OverHead Projector is switched on.
-It projects a small microfiche onto the screen.
+KODWO ESHUN (as MICHAEL PORTNOY) walks to the RIGHT LECTERN, puts on a pair of mirror shades and glares at the audience.
+From the back of the room, S walks down the stairs and positions a small microfiche onto a VISUALISER at ground level, which projects onto the screen.
 The image comprises 53 chronologically-arranged icons of so-called PRESS RELEASES produced at the 7th Regiment Armory Building during March 2008.
 The red dot of a laser pointer appears on the first microfiche icon and attempts to track subsequent progress throughout the evening.